idio-lang/idio-by-example/idio-source/piping-commands.rst

 It is often useful to be able to either write data to an external command or read data from an external command.
-For this there are four *pipe* asynchronous command forms.
+For this there are four *pipe* meta-commands.
+All create asynchronous commands.

 Two, ``pipe-into`` and ``pipe-from``, will return a *pipe handle*.
 This is another variation on an *fd handle*.
-As you might expect, you cannot seek on a pipe handle.
+As you might expect, you cannot seek on a pipe handle because you can't seek on the underlying pipe file descriptor.

 The other two, ``named-pipe-from`` and ``named-pipe-into``, will return the name of a file that can be opened for reading or writing